Dalmirog-zz/OctoPosh/README.md

 1. Download the module
 2. Right click on the downloaded zip -> Properties -> Unblock File
-3. Create a folder called *OctopusDeploy* under your [PSModulePath](https://msdn.microsoft.com/en-us/library/dd878326%28v=vs.85%29.aspx).
+3. Create a folder called *OctoPosh* under your [PSModulePath](https://msdn.microsoft.com/en-us/library/dd878326%28v=vs.85%29.aspx).
 Use *C:\Program Files\WindowsPowerShell\Modules* if its on the list of Module Paths.
-4. Extract the contents of the zip on the new *OctopusDeploy* folder
+4. Extract the contents of the zip on the new *OctoPosh* folder
-5. Open a powershell console and run ```Get-command -module OctopusDeploy``` to list all the module's cmdlets
+5. Open a powershell console and run ```Get-command -module OctoPosh``` to list all the module's cmdlets

 ##Getting Started